Dal Shabet: 2011: Debut, Pink Rocket and Bling Bling

 Dal Shabet released their debut music video, "Supa Dupa Diva", on January 3, making them the first idol group to debut in 2011.
 Promotions for "Supa Dupa Diva" began on January 6 on M!
 Countdown.
 The song proved to be quite successful as it topped many real time and music station charts for the majority of its promotional period.
 Promotions for "Supa Dupa Diva" ended on March 14, but it was revealed that the group would be holding their first comeback in April.
 "Supa Dupa Diva" was later voted upon by various celebrities in a survey as the second most addicting song of 2011, as well as having the second most popular choreography.

 On April 5, concept photos for Dal Shabet's first comeback track "Pink Rocket" were revealed.
 The concept, dubbed as "rocket girls", showed a more elegant and feminine side to the group.
 On April 13, the full-length music video to "Pink Rocket" was released.
 Promotions for "Pink Rocket" began the following day on M!
 Countdown.
 Promotions for "Pink Rocket" ended on May 30, but the group assured fans that they would be releasing another album in early August.

 It was announced on August 2 that Dal Shabet would be making a "funky" comeback.
-During the entire first week of August, concept photos for each member were released.
+During the entire first week of August, concept photos for each member was released.
 The outfits in the concept photos were quickly met with controversy and were deemed "too sexual" for live television, causing a complete overhaul of the concept.
 On August 10, Dal Shabet released their music video for "Bling Bling".
 Promotions for "Bling Bling" began on August 12 on Music Bank.
 The song proved to be their most successful yet, as it managed to break the top ten on the Gaon chart.
 Promotions for "Bling Bling" officially ended on November 6, but fans were assured the group would quickly return to the stage.